← Back to all posts

 2. The query succeeds.
 The system ignores the response rows, but the metadata includes information about each column that would have come back.
 This is enough for the compiler to know the type of the result.

+At runtime, the query is known to be compatible with the database schema, and any further assertions of the shape of the result (e.g. decoders) are optional.
 Query parameters are automatically quoted or converted as necessary for that type.
 This precludes the possibility of SQL injection attacks.

 This workflow is now possible in most popular statically typed programming languages: